MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgRoleManagementDirectoryRoleDefinition.md

 ### -InheritsPermissionsFrom
 Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles support this attribute.
+Only Azure AD built-in roles (isBuiltIn is true) support this attribute.
+Supports $expand.
-To construct, see NOTES section for INHERITSPERMISSIONSFROM properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for INHERITSPERMISSIONSFROM properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphUnifiedRoleDefinition[]